FASTR-Analytics/fastr-slide-builder/core_content/m3_fastr_analytics_platform/m3_6_creating_new_project.md

 paginate: true
 ---

-# Creating a New Project
+## 3.6 Creating a New Project

----

-## Content Coming Soon
+*Content to be developed*

 This section will cover:
 - Project setup workflow
-- Configuring project settings
-- Selecting indicators and time periods
-- Managing multiple projects

----
+- Configuration options
+- Best practices